erikvanoosten/metrics-scala/README.md

 This is the Scala API for [Coda Hale's Metrics](https://github.com/codahale/metrics) library.

 Initially this project started out as a line for line copy of the Metrics-scala module, released for multiple scala versions.
-Metrics dropped the scala module in version 3.0.0 and this project continued separately.
+Metrics dropped the scala module in version 3.0.0 and this project continued separately with the help of [@scullxbones](https://github.com/scullxbones).

-The 3.0.0 version is currently in development (mostly by [@scullxbones](https://github.com/scullxbones)).

 ### Contents